National Lampoon's Vacation: Plot

 While Ellen and Clark argue during a drive between Utah and Arizona, they crash and become stranded in the desert near Monument Valley.
-Clark and Rusty have a bonding experience explaining why Clark wants to take this vacation.
-After setting off alone in the desert to look for help, Clark eventually reunites with his family, who have been rescued and taken to a local mechanic.
-The mechanic extorts Clark's remaining cash only to render the car barely operational.
-Frustrated, they stop at the Grand Canyon.
-When Clark is unable to convince a hotel clerk to cash a personal check because his credit cards have mistakenly been reported lost, he raids the cash register behind the clerk's back and leaves the check.

-Leaving, they find that Aunt Edna has died in her sleep.
+After looking for help for hours, encountering a skeleton along the way, Clark reunites with his family, who have been rescued and taken to a local mechanic.
+The mechanic, who is also the town sheriff, extorts Clark's remaining cash, only to render the car barely operational.
+Frustrated, the family stops at the Grand Canyon.
+When Clark cannot convince a hotel clerk to cash a personal check because his own credit cards have mistakenly been reported lost when he reported Ellen's, he raids the cash register behind the clerk's back and leaves the check.
+Continuing their drive, the Griswolds find that Aunt Edna has died in her sleep.
 They tie her corpse to the roof of the car, wrapped in a tarpaulin.
-Discovering that Norman is out of town when they arrive at his home, they attach a note to the corpse and leave it in his backyard.
-Ellen becomes annoyed at Clark's hasty, halfhearted attempt at a eulogy.
+Discovering that Norman is out of town when they arrive at his home, they attach a note to the corpse and leave it in the back yard.

-Overwhelmed by the mishaps they have encountered during the road trip, Ellen and the children want to go back home, but Clark has become obsessed with reaching Walley World and they continue on.
-After an argument with Ellen, Clark eventually meets the Ferrari-driving blonde at a hotel bar and goes skinny-dipping with her in its pool, but they are discovered by the family before anything intimate happens.
-Ellen forgives Clark and they go skinny-dipping themselves.
+Overwhelmed by the mishaps they have encountered, Ellen and the children want to go home, but Clark has become obsessed with reaching Walley World.
+After an argument with Ellen, Clark meets the Ferrari-driving blonde at a hotel bar, weaves several lies to impress her, and swims naked with her in the hotel pool.
+The family quickly discovers them due to Clark yelling about the cold temperature.
+Clark tells the woman the truth, and they part ways amicably.
+Ellen forgives Clark, and they go swimming naked themselves.

-Despite the family's misfortunes, they finally arrive at Walley World the next day only to discover the park closed for the next two weeks for repairs.
-Finally slipping into madness and realizing that all his efforts have been for nothing, Clark buys a realistic-looking BB gun and demands that park security guard Russ Lasky take them through Walley World.
-Ellen and the kids follow, attempting to placate Clark.
-Eventually, an LAPD SWAT team arrives and just as the family is about to be arrested, the park owner Roy Walley appears.
-Roy understands Clark's impassioned longing to achieve the perfect vacation, bringing back memories of his own family vacation headaches.
-He decides not to file criminal charges against the Griswolds and lets the family – along with the SWAT team – enjoy the park as his guests.
+When the Griswolds finally arrive at Walley World, they discover the park closed for repairs for the next two weeks.
+Rather understandably slipping into madness over his efforts being for nothing, Clark buys a realistic looking BB gun and demands that park security guard Russ Lasky take them through Walley World.
+An LAPD SWAT team soon arrives, but as the family is about to be arrested, park owner Roy Walley shows up to de-escalate the situation.
+Roy understands Clark's longing to achieve the perfect vacation, bringing back memories of his family vacation troubles.
+He decides not to file criminal charges against the Griswolds and lets the family and the SWAT team enjoy the park as his guests.

-A montage of snapshots taken during the trip is shown during the credits, ending with one that shows the Griswolds flying back to Chicago.
+The credits show a montage of snapshots taken during the trip, ending with one showing the Griswolds flying back to Chicago.